gamermount56/sdk-readme/README.md

 ## 5. Timeline Game
 `Examples/TimelineGame/TimelineScene.unity`

 An example game using domino codes.
 It uses a custom deck (which ignores domino code values that are not used by the game).
-To play this on device, print out a set of domino codes from `dominocodes.pdf` in the `sdk-readme` directory of the SDK.
+To play this on device, print out a set of domino codes from `dominocodes.pdf` in the `Readme` directory of the SDK.

 In order to make your own custom decks, see the [Customizing Deck](#customizing-decks) section.